alibaba/yalantinglibs/README.md

 # Quick Start
 ## compiler requirements

-If your compiler don't support C++20, yalantinglibs will only compile the serialization libraries (struct_pack, struct_json, struct_xml, struct_yaml).
+If your compiler don't support C++20, yalantinglibs will only compile the serialization libraries (struct_pack, struct_json, struct_xml, struct_yaml, easylog support C++17).
 Make sure you have such compilers:

 - g++9 above;